-Also, when buying real estate in san bernardino, riverside counties, you need to have some reserve capital.
+Also, when buying real estate in San Bernardino, Riverside, and San Diego Counties, you need to have some reserve capital.
 If you have cash in savings, investments, or assets you can quickly and easily liquidate, you will appear more attractive to a lender because, if you experience any kind of financial hardship, you have a financial safety net . . . and can keep making your monthly mortgage payments.

 According to financial experts, “if you don’t have cash in the bank after you’ve bought a house, you could be vulnerable. . . .
 [A] cash cushion can act as a shock absorber for everything from home repairs to a job loss.
 Oftentimes, mortgage lenders will frame your savings in terms of a certain number of mortgage payments that you have in the bank.”

 4. Total Debt